matildamuyingo/MilestoneProject3/README.md

 ```

  - #### Solved Bugs
+    - The displaying of a modal and confirming delete action [solved with this as help](https://stackoverflow.com/questions/22071042/dynamic-bootstrap-modal-within-a-loop)
     - The text font and styling for the page h3 elements are not loading
         - Solved by commenting out the following code from the style.css file
 ```